iOS-Goodies/iOS-Goodies/Issues/Week401.md

+Happy Thursday!
+On 14 September, Apple will have their September event where they're expected to show the new iPhones.
+Still no sign of the Xcode 13 GM, but I'm afraid this is starting to look more and more like last year, so I think we should prepare for a Xcode 13 RC on 14 September and iOS 15 public launch either the next day, or early the following week.
+Let's see.

 **Tips from Twitter**

 * ["includeIf" in the git config can prevent you from using packages in Xcode](https://twitter.com/cristiankocza/status/1433778633626247172): the "includeIf" directive, if present in your global ~/.gitconfig file, will lead to Xcode not being able to import or discover packages.